BitcoinDesign/Guide/guide/getting-started/hardware.md

 ## Point of sale

-People looking to accept bitcoin payments, especially when using the lightning network, sometimes use dedicated point of sale (POS) hardware terminals when selling goods and services.
+People looking to accept bitcoin payments, especially when using the Lightning Network, sometimes use dedicated point of sale (POS) hardware terminals when selling goods and services.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/point-of-sale.jpg"